-Replace Replaces the objects selected in the menu with the item selected in the Library panel.
+Replace \bigcirc Replaces the objects selected in the menu with the item selected in the Library panel.
 The Replace button resizes the Library panel item to fit the dimensions of the object in the menu.
 You can also use the Replace button to replace a menu with another menu while preserving links and text.
-(See Replace a menu with another menu.)
+(See "Replace a menu with another menu" on page 74.)